 Sat Nam Rasayan

-Sat Nam Rasayan is an extraordinary holistic healing art that teaches the practitioner how to enter into a deep meditative state, and at the same time how to help people who request healings.
+Sat Nam Rasayan is an extraordinary holistic healing art that teaches the practitioner how to enter into a deep meditative state, and from that state heal.
 Wherever there is a lack of harmony and balance, that is the place where Sat Nam Rasayan is most needed.

 The journey to transformation is accelerated by sangat (practicing with devoted others) by commitment (showing up) and by the expansive sound of the gong...